 This will generally show you the difficulty curve of missions and should generally follow the order of missions as they are made available to players, at least in the early phase of the game.

 Mission Competence is a measure of the difficulty and frustration of the missions.
 These numbers should be less than 100%.
 Difficulty is the ratio of Completes over Fails and Frustration is the ratio of Starts over Aborts

 Difficulty defines how many attempts players take to complete the mission.
-If the number is great than 100% then players are completing more missions than they fail, if it is below 100% then they are failing more.
-Ideally the number should be around 100% as a balance of difficulty.
+If the number is greater than 100% then players are completing more missions than they fail, if it is below 100% then they are failing more.
+Ideally, the number should be around 100% as a balance of difficulty.
 If the number is less than 50%, the game is too hard.
-The closer to zero the hard the game is to progress.
+The closer to zero the harder the game is to progress.